jpablo128/simplystatic/README.md

 # Installation

+If you have `pip` installed:

+    ~$ sudo pip install simplystatic

+Or you can use `easy_install` instead:

+    ~$ sudo easy_install simplystatic

-I haven't uploaded SimplyStatic to PyPI yet.
-You can get the source and then install from it:
+You can also clone the github repo and install from it:

     ~$ git clone git://github.com/jpablo128/SimplyStatic.git
     ~$ cd simplystatic
     ~$ sudo python setup.py install

+**Note**: If you are using virtual environments, get into the virtual environment where you want to install and don't use `sudo`!

 # Basics